Wedding Day Timeline: Wedding Party Group Transport Solutions and Schedule

 Beyond the wedding reception departure, managing airport transfers requires meticulous planning to ensure your guests arrive safely and on time.
 Start your transportation budgeting early, ideally 3-6 months before the wedding, and determine whether you'll cover these costs or if guests will handle their arrangements.

-Secure your vehicles earlier for spring weddings during prom and graduation to avoid availability issues.
+Secure your vehicles early for spring weddings, prom, and graduation to avoid availability issues.

 Remember to check if your chosen hotels offer complimentary airport shuttles, as this can significantly simplify your logistics.